p4p-83/docs/docs/4 — logbooks/James' Logbook.md

   - I guess this just means you would take the raw hypotenuse...?

 #### Polar Coordinates

+- I'm going to stop faffing around in cartesian coordinates... it really is a polar problem.
+The head is centred at (0, 0) at the middle of the screen, and we are moving out in rays from that...
+- I suspect we'll be best to work in a polar coordinate space for the rotation picking ~~space~~ step.
+Also polar space works just fine because the origin would be relative to the current head position in theory, and the lens uses circular elements so distortion is probably best corrected for with a polar space etc etc. Back converting to Cartesian would only be required for driving the gantry, the last step (unless I'm missing something)

 $$
 r * ((\theta - 0^{\circ})^2 + 1)